roytang/blog/content/posts/2008/05/shm-booster-draft-10-may-2008.md

 [Mossbridge Troll][1]

 In the removal-light SHM limited format, the Troll is pretty hard to kill for some color combinations.
-And besides, it&'s a rare!
+And besides, it's a rare!

 Pack one, pick two:

 [Wicker Warcrawler][2]

-There&'s a group of people I draft with on a semiregular basis; &#8220;Be a man, take the artifact!&#8221; has been one of our running jokes for years now.
-The thing abut the warcrawler is that many people don&'t realize that it gets the -1/-1 counter at the end of combat, so the first attack or block is a six, and will often net you card advantage in the form of a chump block.
+There's a group of people I draft with on a semiregular basis; &#8220;Be a man, take the artifact!&#8221; has been one of our running jokes for years now.
+The thing abut the warcrawler is that many people don't realize that it gets the -1/-1 counter at the end of combat, so the first attack or block is a six, and will often net you card advantage in the form of a chump block.

 Pack one, pick three: